University of Kentucky College of Communication & Information

 The College of Communication & Information is the communications, information, and media unit at the University of Kentucky.
 The college offers the following undergraduate majors: Communication, Information Communication Technology, Integrated Strategic Communication, Journalism, and Media Arts and Studies.
 Graduate programs are offered in Communication, Information Communication Technology, and Library Science.
-The college has over 1,600 undergraduate students and nearly 300 graduate students pursuing Master's and Ph.D. degrees.
-It is the only accredited program in library and information science in the state of Kentucky.
+It is the only American Library Association accredited program in library and information science in the state of Kentucky.

-The Grehan Journalism Building is home to two of the college's undergraduate departments: the School of Journalism and Media and the Department of Communication.
-It is one of only 109 fully accredited journalism schools in the nation.
-The University of Kentucky's independent daily student newspaper, The Kentucky Kernel, also operates out of the building.
-Grehan also is home to the broadcast student newsroom where students produce a live newscast four days a week every week.
-The Lucille Little Fine Arts Library building is home to the School of Information Science's undergraduate and graduate programs.

 Departments

-The College of Communication & Information features five departments, created by the merger of the College of Communication with the College of Library and Information Science.
+The College of Communication & Information features five units and an interdisciplinary graduate program.